 Protocol - What you must do Guidance - How you should do it Creating a life book is a process that continues for the duration of the child's journey to permanency.
 The life book is one page, one picture, and one story at a time.
 It can start in the present moment and proceed forward with future events.
 Early in the work with the child and family, the county child welfare worker should begin building the child's life book by taking and procuring photographs of the child, birth family, and foster family.
 Gradually, prior history should be collected from the birth parents (such as pictures and stories) regarding the child to be placed in the life book.
 Involving the birth parents demonstrates what the child had prior to being placed in an out-of-home placement as valuable, and imperative to maintain as a part of their life.
 Children will continue to need physical documentation of their histories throughout their time in county child welfare services agency custody.
 It is important to allow the child to personalize their life book by allowing the child to design and capture their story and/or memories that connects to the pictures in the book.
 LIFE BOOKS The creation of the pages of the life book can be either digital or County child welfare agencies must create and maintain a life book for each traditional or a combination of the two.
 The traditional life book can child in an out-of-home placement. be a three-ring photo album or an expandable scrapbook.
 Additional items to be placed in the life book should include, but are not limited The child's life book must be initiated within 30 days of the child entering to: custody and updated on an ongoing basis.
-The child's family tree (genogram, dates and locations of The fell of the state of the st parents' births, physical description of parents, The following are items that must be in each child's life book: educational/employment experiences of parents, special A copy of a certified birth certificate (or date and time of birth, A copy of a certified birth certificate (or date and time of birth, A copy of a certified birth certificate (or date and time of birth, health information about parents, statements of reason for location of birth, and weight and length at birth); placement away from parents, number of siblings of parents, Schools/daycare centers the child has attended; and number/ages of other children of the parents); Medical information, including immunizations, diseases, and Names and pictures of social workers and agencies involved The short the set for all the set of the allergies; with the child and family;
+The child's family tree (genogram, dates and locations of The fell of the constitution of heat and heat the constitution of parents' births, physical description of parents, The following are items that must be in each child's life book: educational/employment experiences of parents, special A copy of a certified birth certificate (or date and time of birth, Leasting of highly and leasting the least highly). health information about parents, statements of reason for location of birth, and weight and length at birth); placement away from parents, number of siblings of parents, Schools/daycare centers the child has attended; Addispliate and including improving times and increase and number/ages of other children of the parents); Medical information, including immunizations, diseases, and Names and pictures of social workers and agencies involved with the shild and family: allergies; with the child and family;